Peter Sinks

 Peter Sinks is a natural sinkhole in northern Utah that is one of the coldest places in the contiguous United States.

 Peter Sinks is located 8100 ft above sea level, in the Bear River Mountains about 20 mi northeast of Logan, within the Wasatch-Cache National Forest.
 Due to temperature inversions that trap cold nighttime air, it routinely produces the lowest temperatures in the contiguous United States.
 Even in the summer, the bottom of the sinkhole rarely goes four consecutive days without freezing.
-It is so cold near the bottom of the hole that trees are unable to grow.
+It remains so cold near the bottom of the hole that trees are unable to grow, leading to a sparse ground cover of mostly soil, shrubs, grasses, and rocks.

 Geology

 Peter Sinks lies within the Bear River Mountains of Northern Utah.
 Composed primarily of limestone and dolomite, water flowing through the groundwater system of the mountain range erodes portions of the material to create caverns by dissolving material within the carbonate rocks.
 Once these voids reach a large enough size, the ground above will collapse into them to create sinkholes and other karst topography.

 Peter Sinks is composed of two depressions formed this way.
 Three other sinkholes, South, Middle, and North, are located just east of Peter Sinks with U.S. Route 89 running through the North Sink.
 Erosion of these sinks was enhanced by the presence of faulting.
 Holocene seismicity and faulting in the Bear River Range is associated with the migration of the Yellowstone hotspot located under Yellowstone National Park, which lies to the north of the region, mainly in Wyoming.